With war, Kyiv pride parade becomes a peace march in Warsaw

 In recent years the government has depicted the LGBTQ rights movement as an attack on the nation’s Catholic traditions and as a force that threatens to corrupt the youth, echoing the rhetoric behind the Russian and Hungarian laws.

+In 2012, participants were so heavily outnumbered by angry counter-protesters that they didn’t dare march.
+Parade-goers have been beaten, and a large police presence is needed to protect them.
+Yet the event has continued to grow.

-President Volodymyr Zelenskyy, whose courageous wartime leadership has gained attention in recent months, won the respect of LGBTQ people in Ukraine when a man wearing a cross and spouting homophobic rhetoric heckled him at a news conference in 2019.
+Ukrainian President Volodymyr Zelenskyy, whose courageous wartime leadership has gained worldwide attention, won the respect of LGBTQ people in Ukraine when a man wearing a cross and spouting homophobic rhetoric heckled him at a news conference in 2019.

 Zelenskyy shot back with anger: “Leave those people alone, for God’s sake.”